 Here’s our sketch of the entire back yard plan:

-Here is a view of the entire back yard plan.
-In the design, the wall and fire pit are right in the middle, wrapping around an existing pear tree.
+In the design, the retaining wall is right in the middle, wrapping around an existing pear tree with a fire pit nearby.
 These are two of the main architectural elements that we will see out our kitchen window.
 The fire pit is laid out to be centered to the existing pear tree and the window of the house.

-When we worked with on the patio project, and we were closer to having to have the wall in place, I started to do some research.
-I found the RumbleStone outdoor building blocks , by Pavestone, and thought that it was a great fit for the look that I was after.
-The great thing about the RumbleStone block, is that I would be able to build the seat wall to the shape of my design and have a matching fire pit to go with it.
-Here is the image that got me excited about the new wall and fire pit.
-IN LOVE!!
-Yep, it is true!
+As we worked on the patio project, I started to do some research on how to build a retaining wall we would love.
+I wanted a stone wall and I found RumbleStone outdoor building blocks by Pavestone, and it was exactly the look I was after!
+A major selling point was that I would be able to build the raised garden bed to the shape of my design and have a matching fire pit to go with it.
+Perfect!

-- (4) Pallets of RumbleStone Block – Sierra Blend Color – I used a total of five different block sizes and types.
-Three different rectangle sizes, squares, and trapizoids.
+- (4) Pallets of RumbleStone Block – Sierra Blend Color – I used a total of five different block sizes and types: three different rectangle sizes, squares, and trapezoids.

 - (30′) of 3″ Drain Pipe – Drains water away from the wall at the base.
-This is typically a free standing block wall, but because it is a 19″ seat wall, and it will retain some soil pressure on the other side, I needed to keep the water from flowing through the wall into the pipe.
+Because I was building a 19″ high wall that will double as a bench for seating and because it will hold some soil pressure on the back side, I needed to keep the water from flowing through the wall.

 - (1) cubic yard of Gravel – For back filling over the top of the drain pipe.

-- (15) Construction Adhesive – 30 oz. bottle the bonds the blocks together to prevent movement.
+- (15) Construction Adhesive (30 oz. bottles) – For bonding the blocks together to prevent movement.

 - Paver Saw – Rented from The Home Depot – $65 a day –This saw cuts 3 1/2″ thick block

 - Large Caulking Gun – For the bigger construction adhesive bottles.